-In May 2019, Paytas called out YouTuber Ethan Klein, who runs the h3h3 podcast with his wife Hila Klein, for fat-shaming her in a video titled “Instagram vs. Reality.”
-In a tweet, she called him a “disgusting piece of s***” and said the video was “harmful for young girls.”
-Two days later, she asked to appear on the podcast.
+In May 2019, Paytas called out YouTuber Ethan Klein, who runs the H3 podcast with his wife Hila Klein, for fat-shaming them in a video titled “Instagram vs. Reality.”
+In a tweet, they called him a “disgusting piece of s***” and said the video was “harmful for young girls.”
+Two days later, they asked to appear on the podcast.

-Their relationship continued like this for months — Klein would bash something Paytas did, she would confront him about it and then the two would collaborate.
+Their relationship continued like this for months — Klein would bash something Paytas did, they would confront him about it and then the two would collaborate.

 In Feburary 2020, Ethan and Hila decided they wanted to help Paytas find love by starting a “Bachelorette”-style dating show.

-On one episode, Paytas expressed an interest in Hila’s brother Moses.
+On one episode, Paytas expressed interest in Hila’s brother, Moses.
 They met up when the show was put on hold due to social distancing guidelines.

 “At the end I won the bachelorette.
 Thank u @h3h3productions,” Paytas tweeted a few days after.

-There’s been tension between Ethan and Paytas since then, but on Sept.
+There’s been tension between Ethan and Paytas since 2019, but on Sept.
 15, they launched a podcast together called “Frenemies.”
-They fight on pretty much every episode.

 “I wonder how many episodes we make before this whole thing is burned to the ground,” Ethan said in the first episode.